Organization: First Step Staffing

 Project Name: Employment for Men and Women Experiencing Homelessness

 Empowerment of Individuals ✓

-As the majority of programs focus on providing the basic material needs of those currently experiencing homelessness, First Step Staffing takes a more foundational approach.
-Through equipping individuals with skills, resources, transportation services and connections to potential employers, FSS is reducing the barriers that those experiencing homelessness must overcome in order to become the active protagonists in their own lives—rather than the passive recipients of welfare.
+As most programs focus on providing the basic material needs of those currently experiencing homelessness, FSS takes a more foundational approach.
+Through equipping individuals with skills, resources, transportation services, and connections to potential employers, FSS is reducing the barriers that those experiencing homelessness must overcome to become the active protagonists in their own lives—rather than the passive recipients of welfare.

-When individuals are empowered to achieve greater personal prosperity through meaningful work, they are able to change both themselves and their communities through increased savings.
+When individuals are empowered to achieve greater personal prosperity through meaningful work, they can change both themselves and their communities through increased savings.
 The FSS approach achieves a multiplier-effect as individuals move from welfare recipients to working taxpayers in their own communities.

 FSS aims to employ a minimum of 5,000 men and women annually paying more than $60 million in earned wages.